Well-Posedness for Some Non-Linear Diffusion Processes and Related PDE on the Wasserstein Space: Preliminaries: Differentiation on the Wasserstein space and Smoothing properties of McKean-Vlasov equations

 It is important to note that this representation holds irrespectively of the choice of the original probability space $(\Omega, \mathcal{F}, \P)$.
 In what follows, we will only consider functions which are $\mathcal{C}^1$, that is, functions for which the associated canonical lift is $\mathcal{C}^1$ on $\mathbb{L}^2$.
 We will also restrict our consideration to the class of functions which are $\mathcal{C}^1$ and for which there exists a continuous version of the mapping $\pp \times \rr^d \ni (\mu, v) \mapsto \partial_\mu U(\mu)(v) \in \rr^d$.
 It then appears that this version is unique.
 We straightforwardly extend the above discussion to $\rr^d$-valued or $\rr^d\otimes \rr^d$-valued maps $U$ defined on $\pp$, component by component.

-\begin{remark} Let us point out the link between this notion of derivative and the regularity property with respect to the Wasserstein distance.
-Observe indeed that if a map $U$ is continuously $L$-differentiable and if the Fr\'echet derivative of its lift $D\mathcal U$ is bounded in $\mathbb L_2$ then
+\begin{remark} Let us point out the link between this notion of derivative and the regularity property with respect to the Wasserstein metrics of order one and two.
+Observe indeed that if a map $U$ is continuously $L$-differentiable and if the Fr\'echet derivative of its lift $D\mathcal U$ is bounded in $\mathbb L_2$ then for all $\mu$ and $\mu'$ in $\pp$ it holds

 thanks to Cauchy-Schwarz's inequality and where above $X$ and $X'$ denote two independent random variables in $\mathbb L_2$ with respective law $\mu$ and $\mu'$.
-In comparison with Remark \ref{rem:linderivandLip}, if one now assumes that the $L$-differential $\partial_\mu U$, viewed as the map $\pp\times \rr^d \ni (\mu,y) \mapsto \partial_\mu U(\mu)(y)$, is bounded in supremum norm then, from the above computations one readily sees that
+In comparison with Remark \ref{rem:linderivandLip}, more precisely the estimate \eqref{eq:linFuncDerivtoLipdtv}, if one now assumes that the $L$-differential $\partial_\mu U$, viewed as the map $\pp\times \rr^d \ni (\mu,y) \mapsto \partial_\mu U(\mu)(y)$, is bounded in supremum norm then, from the above computations one readily sees that

 \end{remark}